 The lbboundary command syntax is very close to the constraint syntax, as usually one wants the hydrodynamic boundary conditions to be shaped similarily to the MD boundaries.
 Currently the shapes mentioned above are available and their syntax exactly follows the syntax of the constraint command.
-For example creates a planar boundary condition at distance 1.5 from the origin of the coordinate system where the half space x > 1.5 is treated as normal LB fluid, and the other half space is filled with boundary nodes.
+For example lbboundary wall dist 1.5 normal 1.
+0. 0.